-Emirates Stadium, London, N5 1BU
+Emirates Stadium, London, N7 7AJ

 Getting to Emirates Stadium is simple.
-London's comprehensive public transport network will take you within a few minutes walk of the ground and clearly located signs will help pedestrians find their way from stations or bus stops.
+London's comprehensive public transport network will take you within a few minutes’ walk of the ground and clearly located signs will help pedestrians find their way from stations or bus stops.
 The stadium has a colour coding system to signify different areas.
-Please note visiting spectators are located in the green quadrant, to the south east of the stadium.
+Please note visiting spectators are located in the green quadrant, to the south-east of the stadium.

 A summary of your travel options is set out below or you can plan your best route by public transport using the TFL Journey Planner.

 For your first few visits, please be patient and pay attention to the advice given by stewards and the police.
-Take your time to find your way around, plan ahead and try to arrive early and leave later - so you can enjoy the extensive new, high quality facilities including our new matchday television show.
+Take your time to find your way around, plan ahead and try to arrive early and leave later - so you can enjoy the extensive new, high-quality facilities including our new matchday television show.

-Highbury & Islington (Victoria Line, North London Line and Great Northern rail) stations are around a 10-minute walk - these should be slightly less crowded.
+Highbury & Islington (Victoria Line, North London Line and Great Northern rail) around a 10-minute walk - should be slightly less crowded.
 Highbury & Islington station is wheelchair accessible

 King's Cross is the main connecting station for national rail and many underground lines.
 From here you can travel to the ground via the Piccadilly Line (to Arsenal) or the Victoria Line (to Highbury & Islington).
-Alternatively, a short overground rail journey of one stop will take you to Finsbury Park station.
+King’s Cross station is wheelchair accessible

-Crowd management after matches at Emirates Stadium
+Crowd management after matches at Emirates Stadium:

 To ensure safe entry and exit from local stations, a managed queuing system will be in place.

-Queuing will be outside on Gillespie Road.
+Arsenal station - queuing will be outside on Gillespie Road.

-Queuing will be outside on Seven Sisters Road/Isledon Road and St Thomas's Road/Rock Street.
+Finsbury Park station - queuing will be outside on Seven Sisters Road/Isledon Road and St Thomas's Road/Rock Street.

-Queuing will be on the south side of Holloway Road.
+Highbury & Islington station - queuing will be on the south side of Holloway Road.
 Spectators are advised to follow the route down Holloway Road as no direct access to the station or queuing system will be available from Highbury Fields.

 Hornsey Road from Benwell Road to Holloway Road - closed to pedestrians, emergency access only.

-High frequency services will take you within a five to 10 minute walk of the ground and direct routes cover much of north and central London.
+High frequency services will take you within a five-to-10-minute walk of the ground and direct routes cover much of north and central London.

-Further information on buses is available through www.tfl.gov.uk or consult the maps of local bus routes below.
+Further information on buses is available through www.tfl.gov.uk or consult the maps of local bus routes below: